 Prenatal Care is Key

-With the exception of preeclampsia and a small bony pelvis in the adolescent, the majority of complications of teenage pregnancy are more a function of lack of prenatal care than maternal age.
+With exceptions like preeclampsia and CPD, the majority of complications of teenage pregnancy are more a function of lack of prenatal care than maternal age.

 “The good news is,” Dean says, “having regular check-ups and working closely with your doctor or nurse to get prenatal care can reduce these risks and help you and your baby stay safe and healthy.”